niubility000/PDJ-Media-Repeater/README.md

 (Note: In settings, Language Used In translation Line should be zh-CN for this sample media.)

 ## Install

 PDJ Media Repeater is a green standalone software.
-It's modified based on [Filebrowser](https://github.com/filebrowser/filebrowser).

 In windows, just double click the filebrowser.exe, then you can visit it at 127.0.0.1:8080, 192.168.x.x:8080 or public internet in your browser.
 The default account is admin:admin

 Double click the .srt file in the webpage to launch PDJ Media Repeater.

 Note: To change the settings or add a favorite sentence, you need login the filebrowser with an account which has the permission to "Create files and directories".
-It will add a "favorate.txt" file in current folder after you change the settings or add a favorate sentence.
+It will add a "favorate.txt" file in current folder.
 ![Preview](https://github.com/niubility000/PDJ-Media-Repeater/blob/main/!!!attachments/screenshot3.jpg)

 To change the password, the root dir, the port..., please see "Filebrowser Settings with command lines".